jameshume/jehtech/src/html/electronics/inductors.md

 We have arrived at the same answer far more quickly and without having to remember lots of trig identities and the "pattern" used to solve it using trig.
 Woop!

-But what phase angle have we discovered.
-We have found the *angle with respect to the resistor voltage*.
+But what phase angle have we discovered?
+We have found the *phase angle of V<sub>T</sub> with respect to the resistor voltage*.

 So, one would think we could plot directly onto an argand diagram without the need to even go to rectangular form.